miniwolf/Fagi/external/javafx/linux/legal/javafx.web/icu_v51.md

 Terms of Use in http://www.unicode.org/copyright.html.

-Permission is hereby granted, free of charge, to any person obtaining a copy of the Unicode data files and any associated documentation (the "Data Files") or Unicode software and any associated documentation (the "Software") to deal in the Data Files or Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, and/or sell copies of the Data Files or Software, and to permit persons to whom the Data Files or Software are furnished to do so, provided that (a) the above copyright notice(s) and this permission notice appear with all copies of the Data Files or Software, (b) both the above copyright notice(s) and this permission notice appear in associated documentation, and (c) there is clear notice in each modified Data File or in the Software as well as in the documentation associated with the Data File(s) or Software that the data or software has been modified.
+Permission is hereby granted, free of charge, to any person obtaining a copy of the Unicode data files and any associated documentation (the "com.fagi.model.Data Files") or Unicode software and any associated documentation (the "Software") to deal in the com.fagi.model.Data Files or Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, and/or sell copies of the com.fagi.model.Data Files or Software, and to permit persons to whom the com.fagi.model.Data Files or Software are furnished to do so, provided that (a) the above copyright notice(s) and this permission notice appear with all copies of the com.fagi.model.Data Files or Software, (b) both the above copyright notice(s) and this permission notice appear in associated documentation, and (c) there is clear notice in each modified com.fagi.model.Data File or in the Software as well as in the documentation associated with the com.fagi.model.Data File(s) or Software that the data or software has been modified.

 THE DATA FILES AND SOFTWARE ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF